Austin Bisnow

-Austin Bisnow (born June 9, 1987) is an American musician, songwriter, record producer, and lead singer of the alt band Magic Giant and co-lead singer of the indie folk duo Somewhere In Between.
-He has written and produced songs for artists such as David Guetta feat.
-John Legend ("Listen"), Big Time Rush (“Like Nobody’s Around”), Jon Batiste & Stay Human (“Express Yourself”), Steve Aoki & Moxie Raia ("I Love It When You Cry"), and Paul Oakenfold (“Who Do You Love”), where he was also the featured artist.
-In addition, Bisnow has collaborated with Akon, Aloe Blacc, Diplo, will.i.am, American Authors, Cody Simpson, Adam Levine, Gym Class Heroes, Benny Blanco, Mike Posner, Claude Kelly, Beast, Sammy Adams, and Cisco Adler.
+Austin Bisnow (born June 9, 1987) is an American musician, songwriter, record producer, and lead singer of the alternative band Magic Giant and co-lead singer of the indie folk duo Somewhere In Between.
+He has written and produced songs for artists such as David Guetta, John Legend, and Jon Batiste.

-His band Magic Giant has made national TV performances (The Today Show, Good Morning America), has released multiple charting singles on US radio, and toured with groups such as OneRepublic, Mike Posner, and The Revivalists.
-Its Coachella performance in 2018 contributed to record-breaking viewership as part of one of the most-watched live-streamed events in history.
+His band Magic Giant has performed on national television programs including The Today Show and Good Morning America, played festivals such as Coachella, released multiple charting singles on U.S. radio, and toured with OneRepublic, Mike Posner, and The Revivalists.

 Early life and education

 Bisnow grew up in Washington, D.C.

 He attended the University of Colorado Boulder, playing back-up long snapper for the Buffaloes and majoring in Music Composition.

 Career

 Writer and producer

-Bisnow is a writer, producer and pianist on the title track of David Guetta’s 2014 album Listen.
+Bisnow is a writer, producer and pianist on the title track of David Guetta’s 2014 album Listen, featuring John Legend.
 The album went No. 1 on Billboard's Dance Electronic Chart the day it was released, reached No. 4 on the Billboard 200 making it Guetta's highest charting album in the US, and has gone No. 1 in over 50 countries worldwide.